A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 \subsubsection{Effect of hyperparameters}

 The choice of hyperparameter values is of crucial importance to the performance of manifold dimension estimators \citep{campadelli2015intrinsic}.
-Among the eight methods considered, \textbf{TwoNN} is parameter-free.
-For \textbf{Local PCA}, \textbf{MLE}, \textbf{DanCo}, \textbf{MADA}, \textbf{TLE} and \textbf{CA-PCA}, the main hyperparameter is the neighborhood size $K$, i.e., a neighborhood consisting of the $K$ nearest neighbors (out of the total $n$ points) of the selected point.
-By contrast, \textbf{Wasserstein} relies on a different type of hyperparameter: the subsample splitting ratio $\alpha \in (1, \infty)$.
+Among the eight methods considered, only \textsc{TwoNN} is parameter-free.
+For \textsc{Local PCA}, \textsc{MLE}, \textsc{DanCo}, \textsc{MADA}, \textsc{TLE} and \textsc{CA-PCA}, the main hyperparameter is the neighborhood size $K$, i.e., a neighborhood consisting of the $K$ nearest neighbors (out of the total $n$ points) of the selected point.
+By contrast, \textsc{Wasserstein} relies on a different type of hyperparameter: the subsample splitting ratio $\alpha \in (1, \infty)$.
 This parameter determines how a sample of size $n$ is divided into four parts of sizes \( m \), \( m \), \( \alpha m \), and \( \alpha m \) where $m = n / (2 + 2\alpha)$.
+For each $\alpha$, the random split is conducted 100 times for a reliable estimation.

 When the sample size $n$ is fixed, choosing $K$ involves a trade-off.
 On the one hand, smaller neighborhoods are desirable because many estimators rely on local approximations of the manifold, which are more accurate when the neighborhood is nearly flat (or quadratic).
-On the other hand, larger neighborhoods provide more points per estimate, which can improve stability and accuracy—particularly for estimators based on maximum likelihood, whose performance typically benefits from larger sample sizes.
+On the other hand, larger neighborhoods provide more points per estimate, which can improve stability and accuracy, particularly for estimators based on maximum likelihood, whose performance typically benefits from larger sample sizes.

-The experiment designed to benchmark the estimators' sensitivity to hyperparameter choices is summarized in Table~\ref{tab:nbh} below; see Tables~\ref{tab:nbh01data}--\ref{tab:nbh03data} for full results.
+The experiment designed to benchmark the estimators' sensitivity to hyperparameter choices is summarized in Table~\ref{tab:nbh}.

-In Figure~\ref{fig:nbh01}, we show how the estimates of \textbf{Local PCA}, \textbf{MLE}, \textbf{MADA}, \textbf{TLE} and \textbf{CA-PCA} vary with $K$.
-We observe that the estimates of \textbf{Local PCA} increase with $K$, while those of \textbf{MLE}, \textbf{MADA}, and \textbf{TLE} decrease.
-In contrast, \textbf{CA-PCA}'s estimates remain stable across the tested range of $K$, suggesting that accounting for curvature may improve the estimator's robustness to hyperparameter selection.
-One possible explanation for this phenomenon is that the quadratic space approximation \textbf{CA-PCA} relies on works well for a much larger range of neighborhood sizes.
+In Figure~\ref{fig:nbh01}, we show how the estimates of \textsc{Local PCA}, \textsc{MLE}, \textsc{MADA}, \textsc{TLE} and \textsc{CA-PCA} vary with $K$.
+We observe that the estimates of \textsc{Local PCA} increase with $K$, while those of \textsc{MLE}, \textsc{MADA}, and \textsc{TLE} decrease.
+In contrast, \textsc{CA-PCA}'s estimates remain stable across the tested range of $K$, suggesting that accounting for curvature may improve the estimator's robustness to hyperparameter selection.
+One possible explanation for this phenomenon is that the quadratic space approximation \textsc{CA-PCA} relies on works well for a much larger range of neighborhood sizes.
 All five estimators tend to stabilize when $K$ is between $20$ and $50$.